deeptimahisare1206/New_Things_Learned_Module/README.md

   - Parse and validate rows using Apache POI
   - Batch insert validated records into MySQL
   - API returns success/failure response for each row

 ---

+ ### 5. Bulk Upload from CSV to MySQL with OpenAPI Documentation
+ - **Description:** *Upload a CSV (.csv) file via a REST API and insert the data into MySQL in bulk.*
+ - **Tech Used:**
+    - Java Spring Boot
+    - OpenCSV (CSV file parsing)
+    - MySQL
+    - Postman for API testing

+ - **Features**:
+    - Upload CSV file via `multipart/form-data` endpoint
+    - Parse and validate CSV rows using OpenCSV
+    - Perform batch insertion of valid records into MySQL
+    - API response showing success/failure for each record

+---